 Learn more about Graemme Brown

-Karla Osborne, RTC, Cert HCS, FAP, CTP, is a Registered Therapeutic Counsellor and Certified Trauma Professional specializing in the treatment of food addiction.
-She currently works as a group facilitator, educator and counsellor for SHiFT Recovery (foodaddiction.com).
+Karla Osborne, RTC, Cert HCS, FAP, CTP, is a Registered Therapeutic Counsellor, Certified Trauma Professional and Internationally Certified Food Addiction Professional.
+She has been involved with the Haven since 2012 and works as a group facilitator, educator and counsellor in private practice.
 Karla has an honest, calm and compassionate style and has been working with people in a variety of contexts and capacities since 2007.
-Her breadth of personal and professional experience is an asset as she incorporates her understanding of relationships, human growth and development, trauma, and mind-body connection (somatics) in her work.
-Karla lives on Vancouver Island with her husband of 30 years.
+Her breadth of personal and professional experience is an asset as she incorporates her understanding of relationships, human growth and development, trauma, addiction, and mind-body connection (somatics) in her work.
+Karla lives on Vancouver Island…

 Learn more about Karla Osborne